-To begin with, whichever platform you decide to advertise with, you can put as little as $10 per day into advertising just to test audiences and general interest in your store.
-Most advertisement platforms use the first 3-5 days to fully optimize.
+To begin with, you can put as little as $10 per day into marketing just to test audiences and general interest in your store:

 When you have figured out what is working and what isn’t, you can then look at scaling, which could cost as little or as much as you want.

 If you're interested in learning more about all the marketing options for dropshipping stores, then you can take a look at this article here.

 Product samples are a very overlooked part of setting up a dropshipping business.

 As you will not be holding the product, it is crucial to know the quality of the product you are selling as well as its delivery time.

 Starting a dropshipping store without physically seeing your product first is a recipe for disaster.

 For one-product stores, you have virtually no excuse not to buy a product yourself first.
 However, for general stores, you should, at the very least, look at buying a few of your predicted best-selling products.